OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 - And an archived document with the archival date would be `archived/swd-sop-integrated-software-development-2021-02-24`

 When a document is undergoing review it exists within a GitHub pull request.
-An under review document stays within the `draft` directory, undergoing the required iterations and feedback until it is approved, at which point it can be moved into the `released` directory.

 Product records are ideally labelled with a device number and device version;
 for instance: